Queensland Infectious Diseases Advanced Training Network

 How to apply

-Applicants seeking an advanced training position must review the following information:
+Applicants seeking an advanced training position in Infectious Diseases must review the following information:

-- the Infectious Diseases accredited training sites and contact details (PDF 123KB)
+- Accredited training sites and contact details (PDF 129 kB)

-- refer to the Infectious diseases preferencing guide (PDF 171KB)
+- refer to the Preference guide (PDF 195 kB)

-The Accredited sites and contact details document outlines training hospitals and contact details.
+The Accredited sites and contact details (PDF 129 kB) document outlines training hospitals and contact details.

 Interview, selection and offer dates

-Interview date: Tuesday, the 28th of August 2018.
-This will take place shortly after the examination results are available.
+Interview date: TBA.
+This will take please shortly after the examination results are available.

 Interview process: Group interviews with the Directors (or delegates) of each hospital